dhuss42/ft_irc/progress_maustel.md

         - key ok? - ERR_BADCHANNELKEY
         - userlimit? - ERR_CHANNELISFULL
         - invite only channel? - ERR_INVITEONLYCHAN
-    [notworking] /join 0 -> remove user from all channels [todo] handle more than 1 channel and key -> seprataed by ',' [x] send messages to channel
+    [not-working] /join 0 -> remove user from all channels -> irssi does not handle this, so dont we [to-do] handle more than 1 channel and key -> seprataed by ',' [x] send messages to channel
         [x] when entering
         [x] when leaving